Techcyte/context-sync/README.md

 5. Send `ctx-change-accept` message
 6. User clicks on new case
 7. Send `ctx-change-request` message with new context
-8. Receive `ctx-change-accept` message
+8. Optimistically navigate to new context
-9. Navigate to new context
+9. Receive `ctx-change-accept` message

 ### Host rejects context change request:
 1. Connect to websocket